-Bleeding Trees – Maples, birches, dogwoods, walnuts and elms produce copious amounts of sap when they are pruned in late winter.
+Bleeding trees – Maples, birches, dogwoods, walnuts and elms produce copious amounts of sap when they are pruned in late winter.
 Pruning won’t hurt the trees, but it will be less messy if you wait until summer.

-Going back to the hair cut analogy, it is safe to assume that most of us wouldn’t want to have our hair cut with a pair of rusty pinking shears.
-The same is true of pruning.
 The best results come from using sharp, clean tools that are suited for the task.
 Here is a list of pruning essentials.

-Sharp pocket knife is great for making small cuts as needed.
+A sharp pocket knife is great for making small cuts as needed.

 Hedge shears are designed to cut small twigs or shrubs, but not anything much larger than the size of a pencil.
 They are a must for broadleaf evergreens such as boxwoods, hollies and yews.

-By-pass pruners are suited good for cuts about the size a pencil and can be used for perennials and shrubs with thin stems like roses or azaleas.
+Bypass pruners are suited good for cuts about the size a pencil and can be used for perennials and shrubs with thin stems like roses or azaleas.